VerKnowSys/sofin/README.markdown

 ## Examples:
-* Install software defined in a list called "http":
+* Install all available software defined in a list called "all":
-    `sofin install http`
+    `sofin install all`

 * Install one software from definition called "ruby.def" for current user:
     `sofin get ruby`

-* Install one software from definition called "ruby.def" for user "dmilith" (by default it will point to /Users/dmilith/Apps/Ruby/):
-    `sofin get ruby dmilith`

-* Install software list called "databases" for user "dmilith" (by default it will point to /Users/dmilith/Apps/):
+* Install software list called "databases" for current user:
-    `sofin install databases dmilith`
+    `sofin install databases`

-* Upgrade application requirement: Xml in bundle Ruby as logged in user:
+* Upgrade application requirement: Xml in bundle Ruby as current user:
     `sofin upgrade libxml2 ruby`

 * Upgrade Ruby in Ruby bundle without recompiling all requirements (already compiled requirements will be reused):